stgmva/stgmva.github.io/_posts/2016-02-24-1-White-Alps-Build-Log.md

 ### Backstory

-As written in a [previous post]({{ site.baseurl }}/2015-12-2-On-Becoming-A-Keyboard-Wonk) on how I came into the keyboard hobby, my very first project was a recreation of a 1995, Made in Mexico Apple Extended Keyboard II.
+As written in a [previous post]({{ site.baseurl }}/2015-12-2-On-Becoming-A-Keyboard-Wonk) on how I came into the keyboard hobby, my very first project was a recreation of a 1995, Made in Mexico, Apple Extended Keyboard II.

 > Having experienced the GLORY of using the AEKII at work, I needed a board at home - soon the quest for a small board with the exact switches that I was using at work began.
 Here’s the rub: Alps switches like the AEKII I have at work aren’t in manufacture anymore, so it’s impossible to just go out and buy one.
 The only option to have a compact board with those type of switches is to make one.

-Most folks who get into the hobby seem to take a path where they start with a Corsair, or a Razer, or a gaming board of some time, they they progress to manufactured 60% boards like the [Pok3r](https://www.massdrop.com/buy/vortex-poker-iii-compact-keyboard/?mode=guest_open)), then they progress to custom boards.
+Most folks who get into the hobby seem to take a path where they start with a Corsair, or a Razer, or a gaming board of some kind, then they progress to manufactured 60% boards like the [Pok3r](https://www.massdrop.com/buy/vortex-poker-iii-compact-keyboard/?mode=guest_open)), then finally to custom boards.
 Because I am a weird person, and my first real exposure to mechs was Alps, I skipped a couple steps and went straight to custom boards.

 ### Sourcing The Parts

-Unlike the [Orange Alps64]({{ site.baseurl }}/2016-01-20-1-Orange-Alps64-Build-Log), and my soon-to-be-built Blue Alps64, when I started this adventure, there was no handy person running an all-inclusive group buy with every part a person would need to build an Alps board.
+Unlike the [Orange Alps64]({{ site.baseurl }}/2016-01-20-1-Orange-Alps64-Build-Log), and my soon-to-be-built Blue Alps64, when I started this adventure, there was no handy person running an all-inclusive group buy with every part a guy would need to build an Alps board.
 Like many projects and passions in life, this build started with research.

 Parts required for a board:

 + Switches
 + Electronics
 + Plate